 And so we wait.

 It’s affecting all of us — the waiting.
 Normally this time of year we’d be relaxing and enjoying summer vacation, but we’re all feeling a little antsy.
 That’s okay, though.
 There’s nothing wrong with a little anticipation!

 Meanwhile, I’m trying to enjoy this glorious weather we’re having… FINALLY!
 It has been such a cold, wet spring, but I think Mother Nature got the memo, and summer seems to be here to stay.
 The sun is even shining today — our first Sunday without rain in weeks… maybe even months. #noexaggeration

 I’m looking forward to church this morning, and then we have plans to go out to lunch with friends.
 After that, we may spend a few hours at our swim club before we come back here to the neighborhood for our annual Father’s Day kickball game.
 It’s always dads vs. kids, and the dads usually win, but the kids are getting bigger so it will be fun to see if they can finally school their dads.

 I wish my son could be here for that, but I know he’s where he should be, and there will be more Father’s Day kickball games.

-We don’t have much going on this next week, except for David’s college orientation on Thursday… Why do they schedule those so early in the summer?
+We don’t have much going on this next week, except for D’s college orientation on Thursday… Why do they schedule those so early in the summer?
 It seems too soon!